 In addition to personal training, fun group activities, nature hikes, and nutritional advice, many RCA facilities also offer weekly wellness seminars.

-Broken up into gender-separated groups, patients learn about nutrition, healthy food choices, how often to eat, what food can help them deal with cravings and emotions, and how food can increase brain capacity.
+Broken up into gender-separated groups, you’ll learn about nutrition, healthy food choices, how often to eat, what food can help you deal with cravings and emotions, and how food can increase brain capacity.